fair-search/fairsearch-deltr-python/README.md

 This library was developed by [Ivan Kitanovski](http://ivankitanovski.com/) based on the paper.
 See the [license](https://github.com/fair-search/fairsearch-deltr-python/blob/master/LICENSE) file for more information.

-For any questions contact [Mieke Zehlike](https://de.linkedin.com/in/meike-zehlike-366bba131)
+For any questions contact [Meike Zehlike](https://de.linkedin.com/in/meike-zehlike-366bba131)

 ## See also